NewsLocal News

 “The state and their budget is going to tell everything,” Orcutt said.
 “As long as that passes, this could be a reality.
 If it doesn’t pass, then we may have to go and do something else with that land.”

-In its announcement, GCP didn’t say how many of its executive committee members voted to endorse the Brook Park project.
-The chamber said some members abstained from voting because of conflicts.
+Shah didn’t say how many of GCP's 24 executive committee members voted to endorse the Brook Park project.
+He said the vote was almost unanimous and that several members, including sports-team owners, abstained from voting because of conflicts of interest.

 The executive committee is a subset of the chamber’s larger board of directors.
 Dee Haslam, the CEO of Haslam Sports Group, is an executive committee member.